joelspadin/vscode-remote-x11/extension/README.md

 Connecting to SSH user@address port 22
 DISPLAY = localhost:11.0
 ```

+If you see an error like "Cannot parse privateKey: Encrypted OpenSSH private
+key detected, but no passphrase given", passphrase-protected keys are not
+supported with the default authentication method.
+You must use an SSH Agent
+instead.
+See **Authentication Settings** above for more details.

+If you see an error like "All configured authentication methods failed", check
+your authentication settings.
+This usually means that either your public key is
+not in the remote server's `authorized_keys` file, or you haven't added your
+private key to your SSH agent.
+See **Authentication Settings** above for more
+details.

 If you are using SSH and see that the address or port is incorrect, try changing
 them by setting the `remoteX11.SSH.host` and/or `remoteX11.SSH.port` settings.